Field Day

 How W2CRA does Field Day

 As mentioned in our “About Cherryville” page, the club is associated with Hunterdon County’s Office of Emergency Management.
-As a result, for many years the club ran Field Day at the County Complex located on Route 12 just west of Flemington.
-However, as was done last year, Field Day 2018, will be run at the Riegel Ridge Community Center in Milford.
+As a result, Field Day will be run at the Riegel Ridge Community Center in Milford.

 Participating in Field Day is an important tradition for CRA.
 It’s a total club effort and all members, regardless of experience or license class, are strongly encouraged to participate.
 And though we try to earn a lot of points, nowadays our orientation is more toward getting many operators participating rather than focusing on the “contest” aspect of Field Day.
 We’re out to have fun operating and relishing the experience.

 Not many years ago we were in it to win, and we used to set up an elaborate operation.
 These days, though, we keep our setup fairly simple.
-Instead of putting up towers with beam antennas, we now string wire antennas and set up a couple of other “non-tower” anten
+Instead of putting up towers with beam antennas, we now string wire antennas and set up a couple of other “non-tower” antennas.
+Even so, Field Day is the most labor intensive activity that CRA participates in all year—but it’s also the most enjoyable.